 All students who drive to school are to park in the student parking lot in their assigned spaces.
 Students are to leave their cars and report to the building immediately upon arriving on campus.
 All cars and trucks are to be parked in assigned parking slots.
 Students are to observe all safe driving practices and laws on campus.
 Students are not to return to the parking lot during the school day without being accompanied by an administrator or the Resource Officer.
 Students are reminded that the speed limit on campus is 15 MPH.
 It is a violation of Georgia Law for students under 18 to ride in the bed of a pick-up truck.
 Speeders and reckless drivers will lose the right to operate a vehicle on campus.
 All student cars must have parking permits.
 To obtain a parking permit, students must show a valid driver's license and proof of insurance.
 The price of a parking permit is \$15.00 per year.
 Parking permits are numbered tags and should be hung on the rear view mirror in such a way that they can be seen from the outside.
-The parking spaces may not be sold, traded or shared with another student.
+The parking permit number will match the parking slot number.
+The parking permit is to be used only by the student to whom it is issued.
+Parking spaces may not be sold, traded or shared with another student.
 Students found breaking this rule will lose their driving privileges.
 Driving a vehicle to school is a privilege and not a right.
 Students may lose driving privileges for rule infractions and attendance problems.
 The school reserves the right with reasonable suspicion to search student vehicles.
 Vehicles without a parking permit will be towed with the driver being responsible for the towing fee.
 Prior to 3:05 all traffic must exit in front of the school building.
 Students involved in extracurricular activities do not move your vehicle at the end of the day.